project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

 The remedies are to use Bayesian or Ensembling strategies to loosen a model's adherence to and enthusiasm for the data observed.
 If we had large samples (Yay! big data Yay!), then this is less necessary.

-I'm quite excited to read up on Bayesian fields as a way to allow the data to breathe when making estimating densities. 🧗🏾‍
+I'm quite excited to read up on Bayesian fields as a way to allow the data to breathe when making estimates of densities. 🧗🏾‍